Loading…

 Michelle Sapanara

-Assistant Superintendent, Springs Charter Schools
+Assistant Superintendent of Student Services, Springs Charter Schools

 Michelle Sapanara currently serves the students and families of Springs Charter School as Assistant Superintendent, Student Services.
 In this role Michelle is responsible for student support services which includes coordinated school health and behavioral health services, school counseling...
 Read More →